 On an annual basis, staff and clients participate in AIDSWatch in Washington, D.C.
 This event brings together hundreds of advocates from over 30 states.
 In-person meetings are held with House and Senate offices, discussing the changes needed to end the AIDS epidemic in the U.S.

 HIV/AIDS Awareness Day

 Each year staff and clients participate in HIV/AIDS Awareness Day in Montgomery, Alabama’s state capital.
 Staff, clients, board members and supporters of Alabama’s nine AIDS Service Organizations converge in Montgomery to advocate for HIV-related funding.

 Clients, many of whom are inexperienced in advocacy, receive specialized training on how to effectively interact with legislators, how to clearly state what the needs of the HIV community are, and how to make ‘the ask’.

 Five Horizons makes efforts to reduce HIV stigma in the local community through Ajani Groups.
 ‘Ajani’ is an African word meaning ‘He who wins the struggle’.
 In these groups, community supporters eat lunch, fellowship, and play games with clients.
-The goals of the groups are to: 1) reduce stigma in the local community by creating a dialogue between clients and the community at-large and 2) allow clients access to a constant stream of supporters to improve their perceptions of social support.
+The goals of the groups are to:

 Community groups are invited to reserve a date to participate.

 Numerous churches, student groups, and civic clubs have participated in Ajani.
 Individuals may also attend.
 Groups are generally held at noon on the fourth Thursday of each month.
-To reserve a date, email [email protected].
+To reserve a date, email email@example.com.

 Five Horizons also advocates for public health issues, such as comprehensive sex education, needle exchange programs, and economic reform (i.e., Medicaid expansion).